How To Win The Listing Every Time By Thinking Like The Seller!

 A. He wants me to sell his home.
 (Yes or No)

 No!
-The reason is that he does not have a buyer for his home.
-If he did have a buyer he would not have invited you to the meeting.
-Therefore the seller's #1 reason for inviting you over to his home is the LACK of a buyer.
+The reason is the seller does not have a buyer for his home.
+If the seller did have a buyer the seller would not have invited you to the meeting.
+Therefore the seller's #1 reason for inviting you over to the home is the LACK of a buyer.

-7. How Do You Prove To Sellers That You Do Have Buyers?
+7. How Do You Prove To Sellers You Do Have Buyers?

 A. Brag about my company.
 (Yes or No)